brandonleboeuf/trailBlazers/README.md

 ## Quick Overview

 - All site data is dynamic and updates automatically to reflect the next 3 games.
-- The closest upcoming games date, time, arena, and location are displayed at the top of the App and will change to "TODAY" on game day.
+- Date, time, arena, and location of soonest game is displayed at the top of the App and will change to "TODAY" on game day.
-- Broadcast information updates with Trail Blazers tv/radio stations
+- Broadcast information updates with Trail Blazers tv/radio stations.
-- The next two games are displayed at the bottom half of the app with Trail Blazers tv stations.
+- The later two upcoming games are also links to the [Schedule Page](https://www.nba.com/blazers/schedule).
-- Both upcoming games are clickable links to the full Blazers schedule
+- Both upcoming games are clickable links to the full Blazers schedule.

 ### Image Examples